Trump Should Be More Honest About His Jerkiness

 If Trump tweeted that he is against releasing the Democratic memo simply because he thinks the opposition party is trying to take him down, it would be consistent with his previously expressed beliefs — that the FBI is out to get him, that he is the victim of a vast left-wing conspiracy, and so on.
 Thanks to Trump’s own advancement of these opinions, they have become mainstream among the Republican Party.
 So why the need to disguise them?

 Similarly, if Trump simply said, “I’m skeptical of any woman who tells a story of abuse” — a sentiment that reflects his true beliefs — it probably wouldn’t really change anyone’s opinion of the president.
 Trump, after all, has made it clear on camera many times that his sympathies lie with accused men, not abused women.
-It’s not like he has a pristine reputation to hang on to.
+It’s not like he has a pristine reputation to hang onto.

 Such brutal candor in these kinds of scenarios would inspire a lot of head-shaking from the people who already loathe Trump.
-But it would probably go over well with Trump’s base, who above all treasures his ability to speak freely and sincerely, to bare his corroded soul in ways that resonate with them, liberal piety be damned.
+But it would probably go over well with Trump’s base, who above all treasure his ability to speak freely and sincerely, to bare his corroded soul in ways that resonate with them, liberal piety be damned.

 There are, of course, some arenas in which the president’s sincerity could damage him.
 (His interview with Lester Holt in which he admitted to firing James Comey to stifle the Russia investigation comes to mind.)
 But generally speaking, there would be little cost for Trump to tell his truth, his way.
 And it would spare us the spectacle of his bad-faith and plainly ridiculous trollishness.
 That would amount to a small victory, yes.
 But a victory nonetheless.